cinnData/DataSci-Summer/[DS-09] Example - Amazon Jobs data.md

 5. How often is experience mentioned in the preferred qualifications field?

-6. Expressions like '3+ years' or similar, with or without the word experience.
+6. We see in the preferred qualifications field expressions like '3+ years' or similar, with or without the word experience.
 For instance, you can find '4+ years of professional sotware development ...'.
-When the basic qualifications specifiy a number of years of experience, which is the top frequent number?
+When the preferred qualifications specifiy a number of years of experience, which is the top frequent number?